 “We are delighted to have been recognised on the UK Social Enterprise Roll of Honour for our work on supporting people throughout the pandemic.
 I am so grateful to our staff, Instructor Members and the entire MHFA England community, whose enduring hard work and commitment has allowed us to move closer to our mission of training one in ten people in mental health and awareness skills, despite the challenges brought about by coronavirus.

-Speakers at Social Enterprise Futures included former Prime Minister Gordon Brown, who commented on the success and strength of the UK’s social enterprise movement, stating that “there is no route to the future that does not have social enterprise at its centre”.
-Other speakers included leaders of big business such as former CEO of Unilever, Paul Polman and economist, Kate Raworth who stressed the sheer extent to which business needs to change to build a fairer and more sustainable economy.
+Amongst others, former Prime Minister Gordon Brown featured as a speaker at the event, commenting on the success and strength of the UK’s social enterprise movement.
+He stated that “there is no route to the future that does not have social enterprise at its centre”.
+Other speakers at the Social Enterprise Futures event included notable businesspeople such as former CEO of Unilever, Paul Polman and economist, Kate Raworth who emphasized the sheer extent to which business needs to change to bring about a fairer and more sustainable economy.

-The event was organised by Social Enterprise UK, in partnership with social enterprise trade bodies across the home nations – Social Enterprise Northern Ireland, Social Enterprise Scotland and the Wales Co-operative Centre.
+Social Enterprise UK organised the event in partnership with social enterprise trade bodies from across the home nations – Social Enterprise Northern Ireland, Social Enterprise Scotland and the Wales Co-operative Centre.